litigation

 Gibbs Wyatt Stone

 Website of Gibbs Wyatt Stone, a UK-based law firm specialising in legal costs disputes.
-Includes a regular newsletter, Costs Law Update, which has information on legal developments, cases and publications in this area of law.
-There is also a blog, with an archive of posts back to 2002.
+Includes a regular newsletter, Costs Law Update, covering legal developments, cases and publications, and the Legal Costs Blogs, with an archive of posts back to 2002.

 Subscribe to litigation